kunagpal/Recommend-FM/README.md

 ##### Installation instructions

-* Download and install the latest edition of Ruby from [here](http://rubyinstaller.org/downloads/).
+* Download and install the latest edition of Ruby from [here](http://rubyinstaller.org/downloads/)
-* Download and install the latest edition of the Ruby SDK from [here](http://rubyinstaller.org/downloads/).
+* Download and install the latest edition of the Ruby SDK from [here](http://rubyinstaller.org/downloads/)
-* Bind the SDK to the current Ruby Installation and the system path by referring the following [instructions](https://github.com/oneclick/rubyinstaller/wiki/Development-Kit)
+* For installation on Windows, refer [these](https://github.com/oneclick/rubyinstaller/wiki/Development-Kit)
-* Download and install the latest edition of MongoDB from [here](https://www.mongodb.org/downloads#production).
+* Download and install the latest edition of MongoDB from [here](https://www.mongodb.org/downloads#production)
 * Within the root directory, install all dependencies with `bundle install`
 * Create a .env file in the project's root directory, as follows